 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, vomiting, insomnia, or agitation.
-Have patient report immediately to prescriber signs of infection, signs of low potassium (muscle pain or weakness, muscle cramps, or an abnormal heartbeat); signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, polyuria, flushing, fast breathing, or breath that smells like fruit); signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, or vomiting); signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss); signs of Cushings disease (weight gain in upper back or abdomen; moon face; severe headache; or slow healing); signs of skin changes (acne, stretch marks, slow healing, or hair growth); signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities); severe loss of strength and energy; irritability; tremors; tachycardia; confusion; sweating a lot; dizziness; passing out; shortness of breath; excessive weight gain; swelling of arms or legs; severe headache; angina; menstrual changes; bone pain; joint pain; vision changes; mood changes; behavioral changes; depression; seizures; bruising; bleeding; severe abdominal pain; black, tarry, or bloody stools; or vomiting blood (HCAHPS).
+• Patient may experience nausea, vomiting, trouble sleeping, or agitation.
+Have patient report immediately to prescriber signs of infection, signs of low potassium (muscle pain or weakness, muscle cramps, or an abnormal heartbeat); signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, passing a lot of urine, flushing, fast breathing, or breath that smells like fruit); signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, or vomiting); signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss); signs of Cushings disease (weight gain in upper back or abdomen; moon face; severe headache; or slow healing); signs of skin changes (acne, stretch marks, slow healing, or hair growth); signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities); severe loss of strength and energy; irritability; tremors; fast heartbeat; confusion; sweating a lot; dizziness; passing out; shortness of breath; excessive weight gain; swelling of arms or legs; severe headache; chest pain; menstrual changes; bone pain; joint pain; vision changes; mood changes; behavioral changes; depression; seizures; bruising; bleeding; severe abdominal pain; black, tarry, or bloody stools; or vomiting blood (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.